This recipe for Deep Fried Brussels Sprouts, or Bruksel Lahanasi, is an absolute favorite of mine!

 So, when we found out that Ayse Meze was closing, we were seriously bummed.

-Fast forward a few months, we decided we were just going to go for it and ask Nezih for his famous brussels sprouts recipe.
+Fast forward a few months, I decided I’m just going to go for it and ask Nezih for his famous deep fried sprouts recipe.

 All he can do is say no, right?

-Obviously, we were super excited when he responded with a copy of Ayse’s menu showing the exact recipe.
+Obviously, I was super excited when he responded with a copy of Ayse’s menu showing the exact recipe.

-Now we can finally make this amazing dish at home!
+Now I can finally make this amazing dish at home!

 No pressure, right?